Guillex387/Guillex387/README.md

 more technologies and [Neovim](https://neovim.io/) as my text editor.
 You can view all my configs in my [dotfiles](https://github.com/Guillex387/dotfiles) repo.

-## Current project

-I'm working on [cli-chat](https://github.com/Guillex387/cli-chat), a terminal based chat with multiple functionality which has its own data transfer protocol.

 ## Skills

 <p>